-On the southern end of South Ronaldsay, Orkney in Scotland a farmer called Ronnie Simison uncovered an incredible 5000 year old neolithic chambered tomb in 1958 and then spend many years excavating this tomb and recovering a multitude of artefacts.
-This stoneage tomb, called the Tomb of The Eagles, contained ritualistic remains of human skeletons as well as bones of sea eagles (hence the name of the tomb) as well as many other interesting artefacts.
+On the southern end of South Ronaldsay, Orkney in Scotland a farmer called Ronnie Simison uncovered an incredible 5000-year-old neolithic chambered tomb in 1958 and then spend many years excavating this tomb and recovering a multitude of artifacts.
+This stone-age tomb, called the Tomb of The Eagles, contained ritualistic remains of human skeletons as well as bones of sea eagles (hence the name of the tomb) as well as many other interesting artifacts.
 The excavations at this site have revealed fascinating discoveries of how people lived and worked in Orkney some 5000 years ago.

 The stone chamber contained around 30 human skulls as well as talons and bones of an estimated 14 white-tailed sea eagles.

 The tomb site is located on top of steep sea cliffs and to get to the site you have to walk about 1 mile from the Visitors Centre.